deislabs/wasi-experimental-http/readme.md

 - there are no WITX definitions, which means we have to manually keep the host call and guest implementation in sync.
 Adding WITX definitions could also enable support for other WASI runtimes.
-- the `alloc` function in AssemblyScript has to be re-exported in order for the runtime to use it.
-There probably is a decorator or Binaryen setting to avoid removing it, but for now this has to be re-exported.
 - this library does not aim to add support for running HTTP servers in WebAssembly.